Admiralty FC: Admiralty FC

-With only two years of participation, Admiralty FC was made an official football club in 1989 to compete in the SFL and it played the majority of its home games at the Yio Chu Kang stadium.
+With only two years of participation, Admiralty was made an official football club in 1989 to compete in the SFL and it played the majority of its home games at the Yio Chu Kang stadium.
 Nasiruddin Sawardi and Fahmie Abdullah were two other ex-Singapore internationals who featured for Admiralty in the early nineties.

-Admiralty FC came under the limelight in February 2012 when its management announced the appointment of former Woodlands Wellington team manager and Tampines Rovers Director of Operations R. Vengadasalam as their team manager.
+Admiralty came under the limelight in February 2012 when its management announced the appointment of former Woodlands Wellington team manager and Tampines Rovers Director of Operations R. Vengadasalam as their team manager.
 It also made waves in the local footballing fraternity when it announced that it was interested in joining the S.League in 2013.

 Following the arrival of Venga, Admiralty swooped for veteran midfielder and ex-Singapore international Mohd Noor Ali to become the team's player-coach.
 In preparation for the 2012 NFL Division 2 season, Venga also orchestrated the moves for several well-known former S.League players such as Azhar Baksin, Tan Sio Beng and Shariff Abdul Samat, as well as Jean-Charles Blanpin and Nordine Talhi from Etoile FC following the Stars' decision to pull out from the 2012 S.League.

-On 30 June 2012, Admiralty FC were crowned champions of the NFL Division 2 2012 season when they beat Jollilads Arsenal FC by a 5–1 scoreline.
-The victory was also the 12th consecutive win for the Wolves, preserving an unbeaten run for the club since the start of the 2012 NFL Division 2 season.
+On 30 June 2012, Admiralty were crowned champions of the 2022 NFL Division 2 when they beat Jollilads Arsenal FC by a 5–1 scoreline.
+The victory was also the 12th consecutive win for the Wolves, preserving an unbeaten run for the club since the start of the season.

-Admiralty made history by becoming the first NFL club to qualify for the League Cup after beating Singapore Recreation Club in the League Cup Playoff Final on 12 May 2013.
+Admiralty made history by becoming the first NFL club to qualify for the League Cup after beating Singapore Recreation Club 3-1 in the League Cup Playoff Final on 12 May 2013.

-In 2019, the club was relegated from NFL Division 2 to the Island Wide League (IWL) after finishing 3rd in the bottom tier (11th overall).
+In 2019, the club was relegated from NFL Division 2 to IWL after finishing 3rd in the bottom tier (11th overall).
 However, they did not participate in the 2022 IWL when the league returned after the coronavirus pandemic.

+Eastern Thunder FC

+Eastern Thunder FC announced their participation in the 2023 Women's National League (Singapore) under Admiralty FC.
+Led by former S-League goalkeeper Amos Boon, they finished 2nd in the group stage and eventually won 5-1 in the third-placing match against Ayer Rajah Gryphons in their debut season.

-Admiralty FC officially changed their name to Eastern Thunder Football Club (Eastern Thunder FC) with effect from 22 January 2024.
+The club officially changed their name to Eastern Thunder FC with effect from 22 January 2024.
 The club returned to Island Wide League under the new name for the 2024 season.
 They topped their group and reached the Semi-finals.